krispyensign/unidash/README.md

 # Unidash

-Perform signal generation and backtesting using WMA and Heiken Ashi.
+Oanda bot to perform signal generation and backtesting using WMA on different charts.

 ## WARNING